English trust law: Administration

+Trust Registration Service

+The Trust Registration Service (TRS) was established by The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, which implemented the European Union's Money Laundering Directives in UK law, and whose scope was expanded by The Money Laundering and Terrorist Financing (Amendment) (EU Exit) Regulations 2020.

+Most trusts have had to be registered with the TRS since 2022, after HM Revenue and Customs (HMRC) extended the scope of the regulations.
+The TRS provides HMRC and others a confidential online database and system from information supplied by trustees (or their agent), recording basic information about the trust including a description of each beneficiary, which must be updated as this information changes.
+This is to improve transparency and combat money laundering.

 Duty of loyalty

 The South Sea Bubble by Edward Matthew Ward.
-After managers of the South Sea Company and its stock brokers, depicted here, created the world's first stock market crash in 1719, Keech v Sandford decided all people handling others' money must avoid all possible conflicts of interest.
+After managers of the South Sea Company and its stock brokers, depicted here, created a stock market crash in 1719, Keech v Sandford decided all people handling others' money must avoid all possible conflicts of interest.

 The core duty of a trustee is to pursue the interests of the beneficiaries, or anyone else the trust permits, except the interests of the trustee himself.
 Put positively, this is described as the "fiduciary duty of loyalty".
 The term "fiduciary" simply means someone in a position of trust and confidence, and because a trustee is the core example of this, English law has for three centuries consistently reaffirmed that trustees, put negatively, may have no possibility of a conflict of interest.

 Shortly after the United Kingdom was formed, it had its first stock market crash in the South Sea Bubble, a crash where corrupt directors, trustees or politicians ruined the economy.
 Soon after, the Chancery Court decided Keech v Sandford.
 On a much smaller scale than the recent economic collapse, Keech claimed he was entitled to the profits his trustee, Sandford, had made by buying the lease on a market in Romford, now in East London.
 While Keech was still an infant, Sandford alleged he had been told by the market landlord that there would be no renewal for a child beneficiary.
 Only then, alleged Sandford, did he inquire and contract to purchase the lease in his own name.
 Lord King LC held this was irrelevant, because no matter how honest, the consequences of allowing a relaxed approach to trustee duties would be worse.

 This may seem hard, that the trustee is the only person of all mankind who might not have the lease: but it is very proper that rule should be strictly pursued, and not in the least relaxed; for it is very obvious what would be the consequence of letting trustees have the lease, on refusal to renew to cestui que use.